A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Experiments

-To generate a sparse synthetic matrix $\matA\in{}\mathbb{R}^{n\times{}n}$, with $nnz$ non-zeros, we use a Bernoulli distribution to determine the location of the non-zero entries and a uniform distribution to generate the values.
+\textbf{Data Synthesis.} To generate a sparse, synthetic matrix $\matA\in{}\mathbb{R}^{n\times{}n}$, with $nnz$ non-zeros, we use a Bernoulli distribution to determine the location of the non-zero entries and a uniform distribution to generate the values.
 First, we completely fill the $n$ principle diagonal entries.
-Next, we generate $\frac{nnz-n}{2}$ index positions in the upper triangle for the non-zero entries by sampling from a Bernoulli distribution with $p=\frac{nnz-n}{n^2-n}$.
-We reflect each entry about the principle diagonal for symmetricity.
-Finally, we add $n$ to each diagonal entry to ensure positive-definiteness.
-This also makes the generated matrix diagonally dominant.
+Next, we generate $(nnz-n)/2$ index positions in the upper triangle for the non-zero entries by sampling from a Bernoulli distribution with probability $(nnz-n)/(n^2-n)$.
+We reflect each entry across the principle diagonal to ensure that $\matA$ is symmetric and we add $n$ to each diagonal entry to ensure that $\matA$ is SPD (actually, $\matA$ is also diagonally dominant).

-\paragraph{Real Data}
+\textbf{Real Data.}

-To demonstrate the prowess of Algorithm~\ref{alg1} on real-world data, we use some SPD matrices from the University of Florida's sparse matrix collection~\cite{davis2011university}.
-The complete list of matrices from this collection used in our experiments along with a brief description is given in columns 1--4 of Table~\ref{tbl:ufl}.
+To demonstrate the prowess of Algorithm~\ref{alg1a} on real-world data, we used SPD matrices from the University of Florida's sparse matrix collection~\cite{davis2011university}.
+The complete list of matrices from this collection used in our experiments, as well as a brief description of each matrix, is given in columns 1--4 of Table~\ref{tbl:ufl}.

-\paragraph{Evaluation}
+\textbf{Evaluation.}